 The Church Council encourages and walks alongside faith communities and congregations in the process to become places of refuge, welcome and hope for all.

 Immigration Appointment Accompaniment

-➔ Hotline volunteers speak English & Spanish.
+➔ Hotline volunteers speak English and Spanish.

 ➔ Submit your request with as much lead time as possible, and at least 4 business days prior to your appointment.

 Feel free to share the information on how to request accompaniment, in English and Spanish below:

 ➢ USCIS appointments in Tukwila- biometrics (fingerprints) and interviews.

 ➢ Ankle bracelet monitoring check-in at BI Inc. in Tukwila.

 ➢ Administrative appointments in King County.
 Ex: Social Security cards, driver’s licenses & WA state IDs, passports, name changes, food stamps.